-ARTICLE 46 Remote Pay
+ARTICLE 44 Remote Pay

-Employees who are assigned to the Spring Mountain Youth Camp shall receive remote area pay of \$275.00 per pay period, provided the employee works at least one shift within the pay period.
+Employees covered by this collective bargaining agreement (CBA) who are assigned to the Spring Mountain Youth Camp shall receive remote area pay of \$250.00 per pay period, provided the employee works at least one shift within the pay period.
 Remote pay will not be reported as compensation to the Public Employees Retirement System for the purpose of including same in the calculation of retirement benefits for employees receiving such pay.